 You can freeze bone broth, and you probably will have to because this makes a lot!
 For all my freezing tips, check out my post on How To Freeze Soup.

-I freeze my bone broth in glass mason jars, plastic containers, or ice cub trays.
-These silicone molds for soup are also a great way to freeze bone broth.
-Code CLEANEATINGCOUPLE works to save $$
+I freeze my bone broth in freezer molds plastic containers, or ice cub trays.
+These containers for freezing are my favorite way to freeze bone broth.

-Freezing in glass: I don’t recommend freezing in glass.
+Freezing in glass: I don’t recommend freezing in glass ever.
 Liquid expands and it’s very easy for it to crack.
-To freeze in glass, fill the bottle leaving about 1-2 inches of room – do not fill to the top because the liquid will expand as it freezes.
-Put them in the fridge and allow them to completely cool.
+If you are going to freeze in glass, fill the bottle leaving about 1-2 inches of room – do not fill to the top because the liquid will expand as it freezes.
+Put them in the fridge and allow them to completely cool for at least 5 hours.

 Once they have been in the fridge for at least 5 hours and are cold, you can transfer to the freezer.
 I leave the lids off and allow the jars to freeze completely, then add the lids on.